MaxMelcher/azuresaturday2018muc/content/_index.md

 If you want to sponsor this year’s Azure Saturday in Munich please [contact](mailto:sponsor@azuresaturday.de) us!

-Now, don’t waste time, grab your tickets and spend an awesome day with us and the Azure community!
+Now, don’t waste time, grab your tickets and spend two awesome days with us and the Azure community!
 Ben, Max & Tom

 ## Keynote of 2017 by Donovan Brown